excid3/rails/guides/source/getting_started.md

 Rails Console
 -------------

 The *console* is a helpful tool for testing code in Rails applications.
-It's an interactive prompt built upon Ruby's IRB that automatically loads your Rails application.
+It's an interactive Ruby prompt that automatically loads your Rails application.

 ```bash
 $ bin/rails console